betatran3010/personal-website/design-plan/milestone-3.md

 ### Navigation
-> Please list the pages you will include in your website's navigation.

 - Home
 - Research Interests
 - Research/Internship Experience
 - Courses

-> Explain why the names of these pages make sense for your site's audience.
-(1-2 sentences)

 - "Home" is a standard name that signals where visitors can find a general overview about me.
 - Since I include reasons and contexts behind my interests in psycholinguistics, memory, and human-computer interaction in the second page, "Research Interests" would directly highlight these academic focuses.
 Audiences can understand what topics I'm passionate about and if they align with their needs.